 Phylogenomics to better understand the evolutionary history of this diverse species, and the relationships between the geographic types.

-Population Genomics to elucidate population structure and provide genomic support for subspecies designations.
+Population Genomics to assess population structure and connectivity.

 Distribution of abieticola, and the presence of polymorphism in the central and eastern Boreal.